 German shepherds are also known as police dogs.
 This breed of dogs is widely used for the military for search and rescue, tracking criminals, detecting explosives and also patrolling necessary areas.
 Some of them were heroes World war 2 where they were used as guard dogs as well as messenger dogs.
 They have a keen sense of smell and the strong ability to work despite distractions hence making them perfectly suitable for these line of works.
 They have shown their value not only through companionship but also through hard work and dedication in various missions.
 They are still used for herding sheep in many places in the world.

 Feeding and Care

 Like any other breed of dogs, you will need to take special care while feeding a German shepherd.
 It is recommended to consult your vet for advice on correct food portion sizes to be sure to stay up to date on nutritional requirements as the dog grows from a puppy to an adult.
 Similarly, overfeeding should never be an option as it can cause joint problems as well as other health conditions.
-Daily exercises are must because if you leave them without exercises for a long period then you can some behavioural problems like chewing, digging and barking.
+Daily exercises are a must because if you leave them without exercise for a long period then you can some behavioral problems like chewing, digging, and barking.

 German Shepherds popularity